Höfn: Education

 Höfn used to have three schools: Nesjaskóli, located in Nesjahverfi, Hafnarskóli and Heppuskóli.
 Now, the three schools have been merged into one school called Grunnskóli Hornafjarðar.
 In the secondary school Framhaldsskólinn í Austur-Skaftafellssýslu 70 to 100 students study in the day school and over 100 students are under distance-study programmes.
 The school maintains close collaboration with other schools in Iceland, the College in Egilsstaðir and the Vocational School in Neskaupstaður.
 The school has modern teaching facilities such as wireless internet, a computer centre, availability of laptop computers for students, overhead projectors and built-in sound systems.

 Infrastructure

 Höfn offers a variety of services and stores including a supermarket, pharmacy, a health centre (Heilsugaeslustöð), a bank, three hairdressers, two gas stations, a golf course and a swimming pool.

-In the town there are several hotels, a camping ground, a youth hostel, guesthouses and restaurants including Pakkhúsið, Humarhöfnin, Íshúsið Pizzeria, Ottó, Kaffihornið, Ósinn, Z Bistro and Hafnarbúðin.
+In the town there are several hotels, a camping ground, a youth hostel, guesthouses and restaurants including Pakkhúsið, Íshúsið Pizzeria, Heppa Restautant, Ottó, Kaffihornið, Ósinn and Hafnarbúðin.

-Various tour operators offer day trips including whale watching and flights to Vatnajökull.
+Various tour operators offer day trips including and flights to Vatnajökull.